 It’s a draw

 One big advantage that both of these cards share is that neither charges an annual fee.
 That helps you focus on knocking out your high-interest balance.
 But that’s not all.
-Each has their own list of benefits as well.
+Each has its own list of benefits as well.

 The Citi Simplicity card offers you some grace with late payments – meaning any number of missed payment deadlines won’t result in any penalty fees or a penalty APR.
 However, interest on late payments can get high, and you’ll see a ding on your credit report if a payment is made 30 days after it’s due.

 Choose Citi Simplicity if:

 - You’re looking for a simple balance transfer card that doesn’t penalize you for missing a payment deadline.

-- You want to finance a large purchase at 0 percent for 12 months (then 14.74% – 24.74% variable APR thereafter) with no annual fee and additional perks.
+- You want to finance a large purchase at 0% for 12 months (then 14.74% – 24.74% variable APR thereafter) with no annual fee and additional perks.

 Choose Discover it Balance Transfer if:

 - You want to transfer a balance while earning cash back for everyday spending.

-- You want a balance transfer card with no annual fee and a large sign-up bonus.
+- You want a balance transfer card with a lower ongoing APR.